Online MHA Program Curriculum

 A comprehensive foundation for all aspects of human resources planning, development, and management.

 This course is designed to study the essential role of human resources management within healthcare organizations.
 To meet the challenges of the marketplace, organizations will need to improve the quality of the services they provide; streamline their clinical delivery and support systems, and transform their human resources management accordingly.
 The degree to which organizations manage the people issues will, to a great extent, determine the success of our healthcare institutions.
 This course serves as a comprehensive foundation for all aspects of human resources planning, development, and management, including issues of equity, diversity and inclusion, and is vital to both the human resources professional and the line manager.
-Through the text readings, journal articles, case analyses, and student presentations, we will explore key issues and concerns in the human resources field.
+Through the text readings, journal articles, case analyses, and student presentations, we will explore key issues and concerns in the human resources field through a lens of inclusive leadership.

 Introduction to Health Economics